Optimized Dynamic Cache Instantiation and Accurate LRU Approximations under Time-varying Request Volume: System Description and Metrics

-The metrics of primary interest are the expected fraction of requests over the entire time period that are served locally from cache and the cache cost.
-With dynamic cache instantiation, the expected fraction of requests served \revrev{}{locally} from the cache is given by

-where $t_a$ denotes the time at which the cache is allocated, $t_d$ the time at which it is deallocated, and $\bar{H}_{t_a : t_d}$ the average hit rate over this interval.
-Note that the hit rate (probability) will vary over the interval, with the hit rate immediately after instantiation, for example, being zero since the cache is empty at this point.
+}{{\bf Metrics and Cost Assumptions:}} \revthree{The metrics of primary interest are the expected fraction of requests over the entire time period that are served locally from cache and the cache cost.}{The metrics of primary interest are the expected {\em fraction of requests served locally} from cache (over the entire time period), and the {\em cache cost}.} With dynamic cache instantiation, \revthree{the expected fraction of requests served \revrev{}{locally} from the cache}{the first of these two metrics} is given by $\frac{\bar{H}_{t_a : t_d} \int_{t_a}^{t_d} \lambda (t) \textrm{d}t}{\int_0^T \lambda (t) \textrm{d}t}$, where $t_a$ denotes the time at which the cache is allocated, $t_d$ the time at which it is deallocated, and $\bar{H}_{t_a : t_d}$ the average hit rate over this interval.
+Note that the hit rate (probability) will vary over the interval, with the hit rate immediately after \revthree{instantiation, for example,}{instantiation} being zero \revthree{since the cache is empty at this point.}{(empty cache).}

 Implementations of dynamic cache instantiation could use a variety of technologies.
 One option would be to use dynamic allocation of a virtual machine, with main memory used for the cache.
 We assume here a simple cost model where the cost per unit time of a cache of capacity $C$ objects is proportional to $C + b$, where the constant $b$ captures the portion of the cost that is independent of cache size.
 The total cost over the period $T$ is then proportional to $(t_d - t_a) (C+b)$.
-More complex cost models could be easily accommodated, however, the only issue being the computational cost of evaluating the cost function when solving our optimization models.
+More complex cost models could be easily \revthree{accommodated, however,}{accommodated;} the only issue being the computational cost of evaluating the cost function when solving our optimization models.